Computopic/vagrant-docker-lamp/README.md

 It will take a few minutes for the first time.

-## Start using

-You can SSH to the box:

-    vagrant ssh

 A mysql database has been set up and ready to use immediately.
 Username: `admin`.
 Password: `admin`.
 Database name: `database`

 Mysql root access is blocked with random password, stored on file on the VM.

+## Start using Vagrant

+Boot up the box:

+    vagrant up

+You can SSH to the box:

+    vagrant ssh

+Stop the box:

+    vagrant halt

+Destroy the box:

+    vagrant destroy

+## Start using Gulp

+Edit the theme, source and destination -path in `gulpfile.js`.

+To build CSS and JS manually:

+    gulp build

+To listen for file changes:

+    gulp listen

+## Start using Docker

+Kill all processes:

+    docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q)

+Clean up old images:

+    docker rmi $(docker images -q -f dangling=true)